timacdonald/json-api/README.md

 ### Creating your first JSON:API resource

 To get started, let's create a `UserResource` that includes a few attributes.
-We will assume the underlying resource, in this example an Eloquent user model, has `$user->name`, `$user->website`, and `$user->twitter_handle` attributes that we want to expose.
+We will assume the underlying resource, in this example an Eloquent user model, has `$user->name`, `$user->website`, and `$user->twitter_handle` attributes that we want to expose in the response.

 To achieve this, we will create an `$attributes` property on the resource.